xluciadh/bio-volumentations/README.md

 Specifically, you can define `image`-type target keywords using the `img_keywords` parameter - its value must be a tuple of strings, each string representing a single keyword.
 Similarly, there are `mask_keywords`, `fmask_keywords`, `value_keywords`, and `keypoints_keywords` parameters for the other target types.
 Setting any of these parameters overwrites its default value.

-Please note that there must always be an `image`-type target with the keyword `'image'`.
-Otherwise, the keywords can be any valid dictionary keys, and they must be unique.
+The keywords can be any valid dictionary keys, and they must be unique.

 You do not need to use all specified keywords in a transformation call.
 However, at least the target with the `'image'` keyword must be present in each transformation call.